bxjthu/PS/docs/misc/fltrp_2018_D3.md

 ### Draft

 What is the soul?
-I was busy searching for the definitions of SOUL when the sun outside Plato's cave suddenly appeared/came to shine on the dictionaries in front of me.
-Yes, to Plato, "the soul is like an eye; when resting upon that on which truth and being shine, the soul perceives and understands, and is radiant with intelligence.
+I was busy searching for an answer when the sun outside Plato's cave suddenly appeared/came to shine on the dictionaries in front of me.
+Yes, to Plato, "the soul is like an eye; when resting upon that on which truth and being shine, the soul perceives and understands, and is radiant with intelligence."

-To perceive reality
+University education - a journey of forming, coloring, and motivating my soul.
+Or, to define the essentials of my soul.

+I put the dictionaries aside, which define the soul as mind, character, thoughts, feelings, etc., and wrote down my definition of MY SOUL: the eye/ability to perceive and understand the self and the not-self and to form an union of them.
+What a wonderful world is my soul taking me to see, I am